-Another fabulous offering to consider also in the Dubai Desert Conservation Reserve.
+Another fabulous offering to consider, also in the Dubai Desert Conservation Reserve.
 Here you will be offered oasis tent accommodation to accompany your choice of desert experiences.

-Renowned for their philosophy of focusing on the desert itself and the wildlife rather than the dune sports, this is the preferred option for those who want a more hands-on desert experience but with comfortable amenities.
+Renowned for its philosophy of focusing on the desert itself and the wildlife rather than the dune sports, this is the preferred option for those who want a more hands-on desert experience but with comfortable amenities.

-The evening and overnight programs here allow you to enjoy a 4-course dinner and relax in the majilis with Bedouin hospitality before joining a morning eco-safari with gourmet breakfast.
+The evening and overnight programs here allow you to enjoy a 4-course dinner and relax in the majlis with Bedouin hospitality before joining a morning eco-safari with gourmet breakfast.
 You can even add on the option here of an early morning hot air balloon drive (a great way to save yourself the incredibly early morning wake up call in the city!)

 Overnight camps run from 1 October to 15 May.

 What it costs: From 995AED++ per adult, 795AED++ per child before extras such as balloon rides and transfers from Dubai.

 Where to find it: Dubai Desert Conservation Reserve – access with 4×4 or arrange city pickups.

 These are some of the top-choice overnight experiences offered by Viator.
 Some of these are a little more rustic camping experiences than glamping; the prices are pretty indicative of the luxury level you’ll get!

 To the south of Dubai you will come to the mountainous region of Hatta.
 Much improvement has gone into this area in the last few years to make this an incredible nature playground with a huge range of water sports, hikes and mountain biking on offer.